NSUSpray/Plys/README.md

     ```autoit
     #import "mylib.aup" noprefix
     bar = foo()
-    ; bar and foo will be taken from the "mylib.aup" without "mylib:" prefix
+    ; bar and foo will be taken from the “mylib.aup” without “mylib:” prefix
     ```

 * \#import "*filename.aup*" as **alias**

     ```autoit
     #import "mylib.aup" as ml
-    ml:bar = ml:foo()       ; bar and foo will be taken from the "mylib.aup"
+    ml:bar = ml:foo()  ; bar and foo will be taken from the “mylib.aup”
     ```

 * function scope functions